seghil/OpenCavity/opencavity/Docs/tutorial2.rst

 Tutorial 2 - Generalizes 1D cavity
 **********************************

-In this part we see how to define a general cavity  system  using a more general method: ABCD matrices, this is a more general and powerful way to define multi-elements cavity with different arrangements (V-shaped, bow-tie...etc) and it is the preferable way of defining optical cavities in OpenCavity.
+In this part we see how to define a general cavity  system  using a more general method: ABCD matrices, this is a more general and powerful way to define multi-elements cavity with different arrangements (V-shaped, bow-tie...etc), and it is the preferable way of defining optical cavities in OpenCavity.

-In this tutorial  we show three ways of defining a general optical cavity using the function ``build_1D_cav_ABCD(a,npts,A,B,C,D)``, you may say why learn 3 ways when we can just getting things done by leaning one method and stick with it?
+In this tutorial  we show three ways of defining a general optical cavity using the function ``build_1D_cav_ABCD(a,npts,A,B,C,D)``.
+You may wonder why learn 3 ways when we can just getting things done by learning one method and stick with it?.

-The reason is that every one of these three techniques we show here is better adapted for some situations in particular as we will see in next tutorials.
+The reason is that every one of the three techniques we show here, is best suited for some particular situations, as we will see in next tutorials.
 These three ways of defining a general cavity design we address here are:

      - Using the global ABCD matrix of the cavity.
      - Using g1,g2 parameters of the cavity.
      - Using phase masks and cascading subsystems

-System defenition using ABCD matrices
+System definition using ABCD matrices
 =====================================

 let’s start now and take the same cavity system of the previous tutorial.
 This simple two-mirrors linear resonator (radius of curvature R1 and R2)